|Rust In Peace

 The book also contains a poignant text written by Bruce Adams about the wartime legacy of each region titled "Yesterday and Tomorrow", and chapters related to Coastwatchers.
 Profiling some of the local stories related to the wrecks, and also the first visits by veterans and family members to former battlefields of the Pacific.

 Adams traveled and photographed during the "golden age" of war wrecks and history, when many relics of the war existed nearly undisturbed.
 Chapters of the book cover: New Guinea, Solomon Islands, Gilbert Islands and Darwin.

-Recorded in the book are impressive photographic documentation of many famous wrecks, including RAAF Turnbill's P-40, Yamamoto's G4M1 Betty.
+Recorded in the book are impressive photographic documentation of many famous wrecks, including RAAF Turnbill's P-40E Kittyhawk and G4M1 Betty 2656 with Admiral Yamamoto aboard shot down on April 18, 1943.
 And, photographs of many wrecks that have otherwise disappeared today to scrappers, museums, or salvers.